paradedb/.github/profile/README.md

 ## 💌 Contact

-For partnership, sponsorship, or media inquiries, please contact us at [hello@paradedb.com](mailto:hello@paradedb.com).
+For partnership, sponsorship, or media inquiries, please get in touch with us at [hello@paradedb.com](mailto:hello@paradedb.com).

-Happy searching!
+We can't wait to see what you'll build with ParadeDB.